radiant-rstats/radiant.model/inst/app/tools/help/evalbin.md

 #### Plots

 Generate Lift, Gains, Profit, and/or ROME charts.
-The profit chart displays the
+The profit chart displays a profit index useful to compare performance across predictors/models

 ## Example